tukkek/tactical-hell/README.md

 To see and change which key opens the console, open the in-game menu, then choose Options, Customize Controls, Other and finally Open Console.

-## Making your own WADs with Obsidian
+## Generating your own WADs with Obsidian

 This version of Tactical Hell is compatible with [Obsidian's Beta 19 stable release](https://github.com/dashodanger/Obsidian/releases/tag/Obsidian-Current-Stable).
 You will need to download a copy before starting.
 If you are not using Windows, follow the instructions on the `COMPILING.md` file to compile and run the executable.